-In 2009, as in prior years, the United States sought to engage China on a variety of issues related to state-owned enterprises, including through bilateral avenues such as the economic track of the S&ED and the JCCT process as well as at the WTO, principally through the transitional review before the Subsidies Committee.
-The United States will continue these efforts in 2010 in order to ensure that SOE-related issues do not impede U.S. investment in China.
+In 2010, as in prior years, the United States sought to engage China on these and a variety of other issues related to state-owned enterprises, including through bilateral avenues such as the economic track of the S&ED and the JCCT process as well as at the WTO, principally through the Subsidies Committee.
+At the May 2010 S&ED meeting, China committed to "continue to reform its [state-owned enterprises], and promote further investor diversification, including by . . . inviting strategic investors, including non-public and foreign investors, to take equity stakes."
+Going forward, the United States will closely monitor China's implementation of this commitment.
+In 2011, the United States will vigorously address the growing number of issues relating to state-owned enterprises in China in order to ensure that China fully adheres to its WTO obligations and that the actions of the Communist Party, the Chinese government and China's state-owned enterprises do not impede the ability U.S. firms to invest and compete in China.